 There are more than 1,000 kinds of cheese in France!

 96% of French people regularly eat cheese.
 They value its taste, its variety and its authenticity.

-Cheese has a great image: it is respected for both its excellent flavour and as a help when entertaining, as it is so easily offered and appreciated by guests.
-It carries a positive image in terms of health, thanks to the calcium, proteins and energy it provides – though there is also a perception in some consumer’s minds that it is a fatty food, providing calories and cholesterol and this checks use by women and older consumers.
+- French cheese carries a positive image in terms of health, thanks to the calcium, protein and energy it provides – though there is also a perception in some consumers’ minds that it is a fatty food, providing calories and cholesterol.

 - 96% of French people eat cheese